Foci Or Focuses? Correct Plural Form Explained for 2026

 No, it is still widely used in academic writing.

-Focuses is better for SEO and readability.
+Focuses is better for content and readability.

 4. Can I use focuses in formal writing?